Incorporation of ISKCON New York

-Jul 23, 2011 CANADA (SUN) On the auspicious anniversary of Srila Prabhupada's 1966 incorporation of ISKCON New York.
+Jul 16, CANADA (SUN) Today ISKCON observes the auspicious anniversary of Srila Prabhupada's incorporation of ISKCON New York, in 1966.

 In 1966, Srila Prabhupada began chanting the Hare Krsna maha-mantra under a tree in New York's Tompkins Square Park, thereby inaugurating the western advance of Lord Caitanya Mahaprabhu's glorious Sankirtana movement.
 On July 20, 1966 Srila Prabhupada incorporated ISKCON New York, and in Autumn of 1966 he established the ISKCON Press, which clearly demonstrated his emphasis on the importance of publishing and distributing his books.
 Since that time, many millions of His Books have been distributed throughout the world, translated into many different languages.

 "We shall call our society I.S.K.C.O.N.", Srila Prabhupada said with great pleasure when he first coined the acronym for the International Society of Krishna Consciousness.
 'Krishna Consciousness' was Srila Prabhupada's rendering of a phrase from Srila Rupa Goswami's Padyavali: